hossain434/Kubernetes_Minikube_On_Docker/readme.md

 11. To access the application on K8s via service kubectl expose pod nodejs-docker-hw --type=NodePort --name nodejs-hw-service kubectl describe service nodejs-hw-service
-Look for the port number defined for NodePort.
+Look for the port number defined for NodePort:
+NodePort: <unset> 30469/TCP
+Use the above port from local system to access the application: http://localhost:30469
 12. (Alternate way of step 11) Expose the pod to the public internet using the kubectl expose command:kubectl expose deployment hello-node --type=LoadBalancer --port=8080
 13. commands:
 delete the Minikube VM:minikube delete, to stop: minikube stop, to clean up the resources you created: kubectl delete service hello-node, kubectl delete deployment hello-node, to get pod: kubectl get pod,svc -n kube-system, get services: kubectl get services.